BTK-Commmunity/BTK/README.md

 # BTK - Better Toolkit

 ## Overview
 BTK is a modern, lightweight, and self-contained GUI framework designed to be a **stable, high-performance** alternative to GTK.
-It features **GPU-accelerated rendering** using Vulkan and aims to be **free from GNOME's breaking changes and dependency hell**.
+It features **GPU-accelerated rendering** using OpenGL and aims to be **free from GNOME's breaking changes and dependency hell**.

 ## Features
 - **Vulkan-based rendering** – Fully hardware-accelerated UI with high performance.
-- **Self-contained** – Only requires `vulkan.so/.dll`; everything else is statically linked.
 - **No external dependencies** – No GLib, no GNOME clutter, no unnecessary runtime dependencies.
 - **Cross-platform** – Initially targeting Linux and Windows, with potential macOS support.
 - **Lightweight and fast** – Minimal overhead compared to Qt or GTK.